 GOOD TIME

 An independent film done right, this is a tense, dark and gritty thriller that certainly has some unpredictable moments under its sleeve.
 This is a prime example of a limited budget enhancing the creativity of all involved.
-One can only imagine what schlock like Thor is raking in right now compared to Good Time, which is an apt tile.
+One can only imagine what Hollywood schlock is raking in right now compared to Good Time, which is an apt tile.

-Pattinson, far removed from his Twilight years, is near-perfect as one brother, Connie, a truly relentless arsehole.
-His brother, Nick (a unrecognisable) Benny Sadfie, is intellectually disabled, but Connie decides to use him to rob a bank.
-This does not end well, as his Nick is arrested while Connie flees and injures himself badly- Connie vows to get his brother out of the hospital, which is littered with cops, but his methods are unconventional to say the least.
+This though is Connie being the supreme hustler he is, as he uses these comments to convince Nick to help him rob a bank.
+This does not end well, as his Nick is arrested and injures himself badly, while unsurprisingly, Connie flees.
+Despite his incredibly selfish and manipulative personality, Connie vows to get his brother out of the hospital, which is littered with cops, and his methods to achieve this are unconventional to say the least.

 One short of a sixer